See the Story Index for Wael Abdelgawad’s other stories.

 Around the time I arrived in Qatar, the Bosnian war was ramping up in earnest.
 The first Iraqi Gulf War had not affected me because I’d been young and unaware at the time, but with my newfound but immature Islamic awareness, the Bosnian war hit me like a psychic bomb.
 The media coverage of Muslim civilians – including women and children – being massacred and raped while the entire world stood by and did nothing – it turned me into a walking ray of lightning, charged with outrage and looking for a way to express it.
 Our brothers and sisters were being killed!
 I challenged my parents, I spoke to my teachers and even the school principal, and everyone kept telling me that it was a great tragedy, yes, but it was not my problem.

 I could not accept that.
 Then, like a spark to kindling, Shaykh Rashid informed us that he was going to Bosnia to fight.
 I swear I would have followed him if I could, but I was only a child.
 Before he left I drew him aside in an unused classroom and asked him what I should do, and he replied: “Finish your schooling, and when you return to America live the reality of Islam.
-Study and teach, be involved in da’wah, slaughter a sheep with your own hands, wash a body for janazah.
+Study the Quran and teach it.
+Be involved in da’wah.
+Slaughter a sheep with your own hands.
+Wash a body for janazah.
 Experience the deen with all your senses.”

 I asked him about jihad.
 He said, “Jihad is an obligation on every Muslim, from now until the end of time.
 There is no higher calling.”

-Sometimes I wonder, did Shaykh Rashid understand what he was doing when he said those words to me?
+Sometimes I wonder: did Shaykh Rashid understand what he was doing when he said those words to me?
 One might say that he was speaking of spiritual struggle, the eternal battle against the lower self, if not for the fact that he was about to leave for an actual war zone.
 The year was 1993, not 2003.
 Jihad was not yet a dirty word.
 The mujahideen of Afghanistan were heroes even in the West.
-Still, to make such a statement to an impressionable fourteen year old boy, without framing it in any broader context, without perspective, without explaining the limitations and rules that govern conflict in Islam… I can only shake my head now.
+Still, to make such a statement to an impressionable fourteen year old boy, without framing it in any broader context, without perspective, and without explaining the limitations and rules that govern conflict in Islam, was so irresponsible that Shaykh Rashid might as well have put a gun in my hand himself.
+I can only shake my head now.

 A year later we learned that Rashid was dead, martyred in the siege of Sarajevo.
 Shortly after that – having skipped two grades during my school years – I was back in California for university.
-I was fifteen years old and on my own, as my parents remained behind in the Middle East.
+I was fifteen years old and on my own, as my parents remained behind in Qatar to continue their work.

 In my fifteenth and sixteenth years, I did all the things Shaykh Rashid told me to do.
 I excelled in my studies.
 I set up a da’wah booth on campus and found other Muslims to staff it with me.
 I sourced da’wah materials and created my own pamphlets.
 I assisted in three janazahs.
 I did indeed slaughter a sheep, and while I still remember the sight and smell of the blood and guts and never care to repeat the experience, it made an impression and I never again took meat for granted.